 First it was Diageo’s Orphan Barrels, then came Brown-Forman’s Whiskey Row, and now Campari (not to be outdone) gives us the Whiskey Barons series.
 I could probably blab on for another paragraph or two about these marketing initiatives, but I’d be wasting my breath (or finger energy, really).
-This is the state of bourbon right now – it’s a commodity, it’s hot, and it’s likely to be that way for a few more years (so expect more of this).
-So let’s just say that Campari is releasing a series of pre-prohibition inspired whiskeys …… in pints.
+This is the state of bourbon right now.
+It’s a commodity, it’s hot, and it’s likely to be that way for years to come (so expect more of this).
+So, let’s just say that Campari is releasing a series of pre-prohibition-inspired whiskeys … in 375s.
 Not for money, no. It’s because that’s how whiskey was sold in the old days.
 See?
-Legit.
+Totally legit.

-In all seriousness, the first two Whiskey Baron releases are both Kentucky straight bourbons produced at Wild Turkey Distillery – Bond & Lillard and Old Ripy.
-I’ve yet to try Bond & Lillard, but hope to soon.
+In all seriousness, the first two Whiskey Baron releases, Bond & Lillard and Old Ripy, are both Kentucky straight bourbons reportedly produced at Wild Turkey Distillery.
+I’ve yet to try Bond & Lillard but hope to soon.
 As for Old Ripy, let’s start with the presentation.
-The bottle has excellent eye appeal, with thick octagonal glass, a beautiful artistic 19th century inspired label, and a classic cork strip.
-Obviously, a lot of design went into this bottle and I’ll give that the praise it deserves.
+The bottle has excellent eye appeal, with thick octagonal glass, a beautiful artistic Nineteenth-Century inspired label, and a classic cork strip.
+Obviously, a lot of design hours went into this bottle and I’ll give that the praise it deserves.
 The reverse of the bottle reads:

 Hailing from County Tyrone, James Ripy left Ireland in 1830 and settled in Anderson County, Kentucky.
 In 1839, after renouncing his allegiance to Queen Victoria, Ripy became a naturalized American citizen.
 He opened a distillery that produced Old Ripy bourbon in 1868.
 Batch #1 is a tribute to the style and consistency of the original Old Ripy bourbon with a complex delivery of oak, toffee, and spice.
 The rich family history is enshrined in the elegant Queen Anne style Ripy mansion in Lawrenceburg Kentucky.

 But I’m not here to review the packaging – it’s tasting time!
-At $50 SRP (plus taxes and unavoidable premiums) for a pint, this better be some yummy whiskey.
-Hey wait – the label says “medicinal” – it must cure something.
+At $50 retail (plus tax) for a 375ml this better be some yummy whiskey.
+Hey, wait – the label says “medicinal” – it must cure something.
 I mean, medicines do cost a lot now.
 Maybe my insurance will cover it?

-Old Ripy (2017) – Campari Whiskey Barons Collection Batch #1 – KSBW blend of various ages “up to 12 years old” – non-chill filtered and bottled at 104 proof – distilled and bottled by The American Medicinal Spirits Co. (produced at the Wild Turkey Distillery), Lawrenceburg, KY
+Old Ripy (2017) – Campari Whiskey Barons Collection Batch #1 – a blend of various KSBW “up to twelve years old” – non-chill filtered and bottled at 104 proof – distilled and bottled by The American Medicinal Spirits Co. (reportedly produced at the Wild Turkey Distillery), Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …